OCDSpec/OCDSpec2/README.md

 * Make sure you test everything you add
 * Make your tests better than my tests

-## Installing Templates and Autocompletion Locally
+## Installing Templates and Autocompletion From Local Repo

 ```bash
 cd <OCDSpec2 repo>